OliTaylor32/COMP3015Refer/README.md

 Steps to open project:
 1. Open the "Project_Template" folder
-2. Open the file "Project Template.sln"
+2. Open the file "Project_Template.sln"

+For the Standalone .exe file:
+1. Open the "Project_Template" folder
+2. Run the file "Project_Template.exe"

 How to interact with the project:
 On startup, you will be asked whether to add or remove certain shading effects through the terminal.